Catanduanes: Flora and Fauna

-The dipterocarp forest also harbor numerous tropical plant species including the threatened species of pitcher plants and rafflesia as well as endemic banana varieties.
+The dipterocarp forest also harbors numerous tropical plant species including the threatened species of pitcher plants and rafflesia as well as endemic banana varieties.
 Many highly economical hardwood trees such as yakal, apitong, palosapis, and molave are still found in the central forests through local reports indicate that these species are already threatened.
-Mangrove forests exist in several coastal areas but the largest locations are in Banquerohan (Viga-Panganiban), Agoho in San Andres and Batalay in Bato.
+Mangrove forests exist in several coastal areas but the largest locations are in Banquerohan (Viga-Panganiban), Agoho in San Andres, and Batalay in Bato.

-Catanduanes reefs harbor many endangered and threatened types of mollusks such as giant Triton, cowries, abalone, cone snails, conches, octopuses, squids, and nautiluses.
+The Catanduanes reefs harbor many endangered and threatened types of mollusks such as giant Triton, cowries, abalone, cone snails, conches, octopuses, squids, and nautiluses.
 Marine mammals are also reported to frequent on its eastern coasts such as species of dolphins and whales, which appear from March to June.
 Many edible marine algae such as caulerpa, valonia, and turbellaria also grow abundantly on its rough coasts.

 The island is nestled in the very beginning of the Kuroshio Current, a sea current that runs through the eastern Philippines, Taiwan, and Japan.
 Tuna migration, which is at its peak in the months of April and May, can be seen in the Maqueda channel.
 Dugongs were once known to swim on Catanduanes coasts, but this event is already becoming extremely rare.

-Catanduanes coast is one of the best spots for flying fish population; a flying fish can attain its fullest size in Catanduanes which may weigh 300 g.
-Rabbitfish Siganus sp., a kind of reef fish is one of the most heavily exploited marine tropical fish in Catanduanes.
-Its fry that comes out in shallow coasts during the breeding season (March–May) are fished in large volumes.
+The Catanduanes coast is one of the best spots for the flying fish population; a flying fish can attain its fullest size in Catanduanes which may weigh 300 g.
+Rabbitfish Siganus sp., a type of reef fish is one of the most heavily exploited marine tropical fish in Catanduanes.
+Its fry that comes out in shallow coasts during the breeding season (March–May) is fished in large volumes.
 Approximately 10 million rabbitfish fries are caught annually.
-That natural event supplies food for many people but its ecological impact can be devastating.
+This natural event supplies food for many people but its ecological impact can be devastating.
 Nature advocates started to strengthen their campaign for an eco-dialogue for this matter.
 Sea cucumbers are also abundant in many islets of the eastern coasts facing the Philippine Sea.

 Palumbanes (province satellite group of islands) has beaches with fine yellowish-white sand.
-It is also one of the most biodiverse marine zones of the island.
-However, coral reef exploitation has severely inflicted for the last 10 years on its waters.
-The local government and some sectors are already undergoing efforts to revive Palumbanes Island through building artificial reefs and employing fishing regulations.
+It is also one of the most biodiverse marine zones on the island.
+However, coral reef exploitation has been severely inflicted for the last 10 years on its waters.
+The local government and some sectors are already undergoing efforts to revive Palumbanes Island by building artificial reefs and employing fishing regulations.